catarinacoelho/proj2-QS/assignment2/REPORT.md

 # Challenge 2
 ## Explain the algorithm and decisions

-The algorithm we chose was the Run Length Encoding (RLE) data compression algorithm which is a form of lossless data compression.
+The algorithm we chose was the Run Length Encoding (RLE) data compression algorithm because it is a simple form of lossless data compression.

+It works the following way:
-For example, if apply our algorithm to compress this: HHHHHHHHHHHFBRRRRRRRRRRRRVVVFWW
+- If we apply our algorithm to compress "HHHHHHHHHHHFBRRRRRRRRRRRRVVVFWW"

-We get: H11F1B1V12F1W2
+- We get "H11F1B1V12F1W2"

 ###Explanation of the algorithm (compress_impl and decompress_impl methods)